Solar Panel Cost Guide in Ohio, PA (2023 Update)

 What is the average cost of installing solar panels in Ohio?

-Can you get solar panels for free in Ohio?
+Are solar panels free in Ohio?

 What solar power system size is right for my home?